dustinhartlyn/FluidNC/index.md

 Wifi/WebSockets
 WebUI
 FluidNC includes a built-in brower-based Web UI (Esp32_WebUI) so you control the machine from a PC, phone, or tablet on the same Wifi network.

+### Credits

+The original Grbl is an awesome project by Sungeon (Sonny) Jeon.
+I have known him for many years and he is always very helpful.
+I have used Grbl on many projects.

+The Wifi and WebUI is based on this project.

+### Contribute

+ There is a Discord server for the development this project.
+Ask for an invite

+### FAQ

+Start asking questions...I'll put the frequent ones here.

+### Donation

+This project requires a lot of work and often expensive items for testing.
+Please consider a safe, secure and highly appreciated donation via the PayPal link below or via the Github sponsor link at the top of the page.